 We may also disclose your credit information to a CRB in the following circumstances:

 The information we might collect about you and disclose to one or more CRB may include:

-Finally, we may disclose credit information we hold about you where required or permitted by law.
+Finally, we may disclose credit information we hold about you when required or permitted by law.

 We may also collect, hold and disclose your personal information provided to us upon your consent, to our third-party partners and in accordance with the terms of our Privacy Consent which can be accessed here

 In accordance with the NDB, we are aware of our responsibilities to notify you in the event of a potential data breach that may cause serious harm to you.

 While we will take all reasonable endeavours to secure your data, there is the possibility of unauthorised access to, unauthorised disclosure of, or loss or modification of your personal information (including credit information) that we hold (data breach).

 Under the NDB where we have reasonable grounds to believe that there has been a data breach, and that it is likely to cause serious harm to one or more individuals, we will:

 Where we suspect a data breach has occurred, we will immediately conduct an investigation and if one is found will follow the above procedure.

 For more information on the NBD scheme, please see https://www.oaic.gov.au/privacy-law/privacy-act/notifiable-data-breaches-scheme.